 Skip to content

-Top 5 Failure Modes
+Top Failure Modes

-Operator-facing diagnosis and fix guides for the five most common Colony failure modes.
+Operator-facing diagnosis and fix guides for the most common Colony failure modes.
 Each section covers symptoms, root cause, diagnosis steps, fix, and prevention.

 Postgres is the authority for pipeline state; GitHub labels are a projection for human visibility.
 Always check Postgres first when diagnosing pipeline issues.

-Agent won't start? → colony doctor → check .colony/logs/<agent>.log
+Agent won't start? → colony check --fix → check .colony/logs/<agent>.log

 • Issue stuck in a state with no worker activity